netopiapayments/doc.netopia-payments.com/docs/payment-api/v2.x/intro.md

 Once you receive the **paRes** token, it must be verified with Netopia Payments to complete the authorization process through the **verify-auth endpoint**.

+For the full list of response codes you can check out the [Status & Error Codes](#status-codes)

 ### Verify Auth

 The **verify-auth endpoint** is also used only for the transactions with 3D Secure cards, and only **after** you have received the response from the **authorize endpoint**.